HireWheel/odata-mysql/README.md

 By default, this script uses the database "odata-mysql" on the localhost MySQL with "root" as both the username and password.
 To change this, pass a MySQL URI with the `-u` flag.
 Your URI should be in this format: `mysql://USER:PASS@HOST:PORT/DATABASE`.
 The script will use typical defaults for any values missing from your URI (if you omit the password, it will prompt you to enter it).

+Alternatively, if you would like to use the default MySQL server/user/password, but would like to specify an alternate database name, you can omit the `-u` flag and instead pass `-b [name_of_database]`.

 ### Creating tables

 Before you can download data from the server, you need tables for them to go into.
 Here's the basic command you wanna run: